 Formerly known as the Personal Learning Scholarship Account or PLSA

 North Florida School of Special Education also accepts the Gardiner Scholarship as a form of financial aid.
-The Gardiner Scholarship stands alone as a scholarship that allows parents to personalize the education of their child with special needs by directing the scholarship funds toward a variety of programs and approved providers, including schools, therapists, specialists, curriculum, technology and even a college savings account.
+The Gardiner Scholarship stands alone as a scholarship that allows parents to personalize the education of their child with intellectual and developmental differences by directing the scholarship funds toward a variety of programs and approved providers, including schools, therapists, specialists, curriculum, technology and even a college savings account.

 According to the stipulations outlined by The Gardiner Scholarship and Department of Education website, eligibility is determined by the following: